Charleston vs Washington DC

 Which city has higher STR taxes — Charleston or Washington DC?

 Charleston charges ~14% combined (5% state sales + 2% state accommodations + 2% county + 2% city + local option taxes), while Washington DC charges 14.5% combined (sales tax on accommodations + transient lodging tax).
-Compare the full breakdown in the table above.
+Notably, Washington DC benefits from automatic platform tax collection, while hosts in Charleston must handle taxes themselves.

 Which city has stricter fines for illegal short-term rentals?